paymentwall/paymentwall.github.io/docs/integration-sdk-smart_tv.md

 );
 ```

-It is also possible to use [Stored products](/paylet/stored-products) and make a simplified SDK call.
+It is also possible to use [widget API](/integration/widget-home) and make a simplified SDK call.

 Example:
 ```javascript